jamesl88/cv/README.md

 ## OTHER

 #### EDUCATION

 - `2013` Makers Academy : Web Development
 - `2010`, London College of Communication : BA Animation
 - `2007`, London College of Communication : FDA Animation
 - `2006`, Ravensbourne College of design and Communication : ABC Foundation Art & Design

+#### KEY SKILLS
+- Creativity and imagination
+- Providing innovative ideas and solutions to problems
+- Being able to balance priorities and multiple projects
+- Adaptability, able to pick up new techniques
+- Well-developed communication skills
+- Excellent team-working skills honed in the work place

 #### INTERESTS
 - Keen reader of classic and fantasy novels